Bitcoin-mining power plant raises ire of environmentalists

 Greenidge said it mined 729 bitcoins over three months ending Sept.
 30. The value of cryptocurrency fluctuates, and on Friday, one bitcoin was worth over $59,000.

-Plant opponents suspect Greenidge of pulling a bait-and-switch, applying to run a power plant but planning to run a mining operation that is taking up more of the plant’s power.
+Opponents are frustrated that Greenidge applied to run a power plant but are now operating a mine that is taking up more of the plant’s power.

 Greenidge says mining was not part of the plan when the plant came back online and note they continue to provide power to the grid.
 From January through June, Greenidge said it used 58% of its power for mining.